 The System is primarily funded by member and employer contributions to the trust fund, together with the earnings on those accumulated contributions.
-Each year in the valuation, the Required Contribution Rate is determined, based on the System's funding policy.
-This rate is the sum of the rates for the normal cost for the plan, the amortization of the UAAL.
-Since the Employer is obligated to make 100% of the Required Contribution Rate by statute and has historically made the full contribution, there is little contribution risk.
+Each year in the valuation, the Required Contribution Rate

+Contribution Rate by statute and has historically made the full contribution, there is little contribution risk.